plotly/plotly.py/doc/python/static-image-generation-migration.md

 ## EPS Format

 The `eps` format is no longer supported in Kaleido v1.
-If your existing code sets `format=eps`, you'll need to update it to use another format, for example `pdf`.
+If your existing code sets `format="eps"`, you'll need to update it to use another format, for example `pdf`.

 ## Config Settings